RAAF Aircraft Hangar - Australia

 Prior to production, ESC completed a comprehensive Inspection & Test Plan (ITP) with a breakdown of all the processes which included: welder qualification review, raw material inspection, component dimensional inspection, weld inspection and coating inspection.
 Strategic review, witness and certify hold points were incorporated for each of the stages.
 A 3rd party inspector was selected for the project as well by ESC and accepted by the client.
 After several iterations working with both the project client and consultant, the ITP was agreed and approved well before production started.

-The aircraft hangar was fabricated in CASA workshops in Australia which is part of the ESC Group.
+The aircraft hangar was fabricated in its partner's workshops in Australia which is part of the ESC Group.

 ESC successfully completed the full steel fabrication in May 2017.